Meet the Staff

 Mr. J. Scott Van Der Meid

-Assistant Dean and Director of Study Abroad
+Assistant Dean of Study Abroad

 Scott has directed the study abroad program at Brandeis University since 1999.
 Prior to his time at Brandeis he worked for several years in Boston University's Office of International Programs.
 Scott received his B.A. in History and German Literature with a concentration in Asia in the Modern World from Allegheny College and his M.A. in Intercultural Relations from Lesley University.
 He studied in West Germany during the fall of the Berlin Wall and Germany's eventual unification.
 Scott also studied and worked for several years in Tokyo, Japan.
 He has been to over 52 countries on every continent except Antarctica.
 Professionally Scott has served on several national advisory boards in the field of international education including Arcadia University's National Advisory Board, IFSA-Butler's Executive Council of the National Advisory Council and SIT Study Abroad's Partnership Council.
 He is past Co-Chair of the NAFSA Rainbow Special Interest Group and served as a founding member of the Forum on Education Abroad's Advisory Council.
 Other national committee involvement included NAFSA's Committee on Underrepresentation in Education Abroad, the SECUSSA Data Collection Working Group, the CIEE Nomination's Committee, the IES Membership Committee, the Forum on Education Abroad's Data Committee and Forum on Education Abroad's Ethics Working Group.
 He currently serves as chair of the IES Institutional Membership Committee and is a member of the Advisory Board for the NAFSA Rainbow SIG.